What Is Kojic Acid? Everything You Should Know And More!

 Use With Caution

-- Retinoids: Don't apply at the same time—use on alternate nights
+- Retinoids: Do not apply at the same time — use on alternate nights

 - Benzoyl peroxide: May deactivate kojic acid